drexler-virus-epidemiology/group-documentation/docs/new-members.md

 * Proxy settings only work in the browser but not on the command line, so they need to be configured manually
 * The proxy `Proxy-Anleitung` has a section for manual proxy configuration at the end
+* Set Proxy to automatic in browser & system network connections
+* Web Proxy: proxy.charite.de, Port 8080, do not use for `*.charite.de`
+* check with `nslookup google.com`, `resolvectl status`, `host -v archlinux.org`

 ## Register PC with IT